Idiru/link-sharing-app-api/README.md

 - The password guidelines are followd (at least 6 characters and contain at least one number, one lowercase and one uppercase letter)
 - Dupplicate users (already existing email)

-If everything is OK, your data are saved with a hashed version of your password.
+If everything is OK, your data are stored with a hashed version of your password.